Tsvetelinmarinov/TextEditorFX/README.md

-# TextEditorFX

-Text editor in Java with FX.
+# TextEditor++ -- Simple text editor in Java with FX

 Works with basic programming files and text files.